astrobenji/CodeClub/README.md

 # CodeClub
  A place to encourage students to show each other their code, and discuss new approaches.
 All code welcome! :D

-Signup sheet for presenters/snack shoppers: (this will come in a minute sorry)
+Signup sheet for presenters/snack shoppers: <https://docs.google.com/spreadsheets/d/1EN4DsyzJRrPqZYGjVVoIZSzU6xv99oc1mAqXVlkFI7U/edit?usp=sharing>

 Join the slack here! <https://astrophysicsatunimelb.slack.com/archives/C05LY6L01KK>